sergeycherepanov/orocrm-docker-vagrant/README.md

 ## Usage

-Start and connect to vagrant
+Start and login to vagrant

     vagrant up && vagrant ssh